Hydrogen Peroxide for Well Water Treatment: How to Eliminate Odors with Peroxide

 That makes the water tarnish fixtures and eat up the pipes.
 This unique rotten egg odor, hydrogen sulfide, is usually found in hot and cold water and can sometimes be worse in your water heater and hot water.

 It can be a problem.
-It notSludge treatment well in wastewater only fouls and ruins water softeners and filter systems if not properly treated, but it’s corrosive to pipes and fixtures and just generally a nuisance.
+If not properly treated, it fouls and ruins water softeners and filter systems is corrosive to pipes and fixtures, and is just generally a nuisance.

 Historically, aeration has been a common way to get rid of smelly water.
 Chlorine, however, has some undesirable byproducts and can leave chlorine taste and odors if not properly set upright.

 Also, if the pH of your water is over 7.5 to 8, in other words, if you have alkaline water, then you have to use a lot of chlorine to get it to kill the hydrogen sulfide rotten egg odor.
-We found, as a lot of other folks do, we found that hydrogen peroxide does a better job.
+We found, as a lot of other folks do, that hydrogen peroxide does a better job.

 Aeration can work well, but if you have iron or sulfur bacteria present, sometimes the bacteria can still create odors after your aeration system.
 In other words, it can develop in your water heater and plumbing system.